 2. Bent Over Front Raise

 One of the best moves for a sexy back and toned arms that experts swear by.
-It works on the upper and lower back, shoulders, chest, biceps, and triceps.
+It is among those back exercises that also work on the chest along with the upper and lower backs, shoulders, biceps, and triceps.

 How To Do Bent Over Front Raise